Contact Us | Search

 COV-054 Dietrich site visit group pic

-Less than 30 % of the South African population has received a COVID-19 vaccine and as of 22 February 2022, and just under 1.3 million South African children aged 12-17 years had been vaccinated.
+Less than 30% of the South African population had received a COVID-19 vaccine as as of February 2022, and just under 1.3 million South African children aged 12-17 years had been vaccinated.
 Although much work has been conducted to understand vaccine hesitancy and misconceptions among South African adults, the youth voice has largely been neglected.
-As is similar across Africa, the South African population consists largely of young people.
-Prompted by conversations with young people, this project entails three linked objectives, informed by continuous consultation a with a youth-led community advisory board endorsing its relevance and bringing focus to the scientific approach.
-The immediate aim is to better understand how information about COVID-19 is accessed and spread in the response to circumvent vaccine hesitancy in young people.
-The final output will be an intervention co-designed with youth to support the local government community initiatives to increase the uptake of SARS-CoV-2 vaccines.
+Prompted by conversations with young South Africans, this PEER project entails three linked objectives, informed by continuous consultation with a youth-led community advisory board.
+The project sought to better understand how information about COVID-19 is accessed to circumvent vaccine hesitancy in young people and understand and explore ways to increase the uptake of a SARS-CoV-2 vaccine, while identifying ways to offer tools and resources to build resilience against economic and emotional toil of the pandemic.
+The final output was an intervention co-designed with youth to support vaccination rates in adolescents and young adults.

-stratified by gender, age (15-24) and site (Diepkloof, Motsoaledi).
-The first site is an urban area called Diepkloof where female and male participants were recruited to partake in eight focus groups in total.
-Four were convened in each site.
-In the second site, an informal settlement area called Motsoaledi, participants were recruited for the remaining four focus groups for the same ages and included both males and females.
-The focus groups where further stratified by ages 15-19 and 20-24 and male and female groups.
-During the focus group convening sessions the team explored young people’s thoughts, experiences and perceptions of the COVID-19 pandemic and the COVID-19 vaccine.
-They also explored participant’s thoughts on youth inclusivity as well as campaigns and strategies they thought would work to get youth involved in decisions and conversations about important procedures should a future pandemic occur again.
-Community leaders within both sites were interviewed individually to gain and understanding of their
+The PEER team conducted two transect walks in Soweto, South Africa, in collaboration with Adolescent Community Advisory Board (ACAB) members.
+These walks helped familiarize researchers with the study area and allowed them to observe the resources available in each community that could affect vaccine uptake.
+The researchers subsequently conducted community outreach and convened eight focus groups of residents ages 15-24 between two sites in Soweto.
+One was an urban area, Diepkloof, and one was an informal settlement area called Motsoaledi.
+The focus groups were stratified by ages 15-19 and 20-24 and male and female groups.
+During the focus group discussions, the team explored young people’s thoughts, experiences, and perceptions of the COVID-19 pandemic and the COVID-19 vaccine.
+They also explored participants’ thoughts on youth inclusivity, as well as campaigns and strategies they thought would work to get youth involved in decisions and conversations about important procedures should a future pandemic occur again.

-experiences on the ground about the pandemic as well as communities views on the COVD-19 vaccine.
-We also further explored from their experiences the interventions they thought would work to get the youth involved should another pandemic occur.
-The project team contacted secondary and primary stakeholders via email to inform them about the project and the aim of their involvement using the results of the research.
-The emails were intended to promote communication and engagement with stakeholders to create awareness on the research project.
+Community leaders in both sites were interviewed to understand their experiences on the ground about the pandemic, as well as the wider community’s views on the COVID-19 vaccine.
+The project team contacted primary and secondary stakeholders via email to inform them about the project and how they could be involved with the research results, promoting communication and engagement with stakeholders to create awareness on the research project.

 Back to PEER COVID-19 Grant Recipients